hanscappelle/android-studio-junit-robolectric/README.md

 # Notes

+For more details on this issue and more troubleshooting check my answer at http://stackoverflow.com/questions/17844957/running-simple-junit-tests-on-android-studio-intellij-when-using-a-gradle-base

 I created a sample project using the Android Studio wizard.

 Next I followed the steps at https://github.com/robolectric/robolectric-gradle-plugin to configure everything for the junit tests.
 The only difference is that I had to add the junit dependency using